 It makes sense, and it may actually work—according to a recently published randomized sham-controlled trial.
 In the study, 120 mildly treatment-resistant patients with MDD were randomized to tDCS alone, tDCS combined with sertraline, sertraline alone, or placebo, and followed for 6 weeks.
 Both tDCS and combined tDCS and sertraline worked better than placebo alone or sertraline alone, and the combined treatment posted the best outcomes of all (Brunoni AR et al, JAMA Psychiatry 2013;70(4):383-391).
 Its not a huge study, and we’d like more data, but we can at least say that this technology looks promising—and the side effects are almost non-existent.

 Why would AC have any advantage over DC for brain stimulation?
 It’s not clear.
-The theoretical advantage of AC is that the brain has its own natural oscillations, and with alternating current you can either try to match the brain’s ongoing frequency by stimulating at that frequency, or disrupt it with alternate frequencies.
+The theoretical advantage of AC is that the brain has its own natural oscillations, and with the alternating current, you can either try to match the brain’s ongoing frequency by stimulating at that frequency or disrupt it with alternate frequencies.
 Both the FWS and Alpha-Stim have patented frequencies (sometimes called “waveforms”), which the manufacturers say are the keys to how their devices modulate neuronal activity.

 Regardless of the theoretical mechanism, the key issue is whether the contraptions actually help your patients.
 The company websites make prominent mention of the fact that their devices have been “cleared” by the FDA for depression and other conditions.
 But for those not steeped in FDA regulatory policy, this is a potentially misleading statement.
 The FDA “clears” a device, it does not mean that it has been “approved,” nor does it mean that the agency has reviewed any efficacy data.
 Instead, it means that the FDA has determined that the device is similar to other devices previously approved, often for indications completely different from the one being marketed.
 Nonetheless, the company websites states that the devices are proven to be effective for depression.

 What about tDCS?
-The evidence for tDCS in depression is stronger (we referenced an impressive result above), although smaller studies have been contradictory (http://bit.ly/1IfSqZk).
+The evidence for tDCS in depression is stronger (we referenced an impressive result above), although smaller studies have been contradictory.
 No tDCS device has yet been cleared for any psychiatric indication, though patients can buy such devices very cheaply from the internet.

-James Recht, MD is a psychiatrist based in Cambridge, MA.
+James Recht, MD is an psychiatrist based in Cambridge, MA.

 Dr. Recht disclosed that he had no relevant relationships or financial interests in any commercial company pertaining to this educational activity.